mfouda/epsilon/docs/notebooks/ercot.rst

 real-time energy prices in the ERCOT market using `Epsilon <http//epopt.io/>`__ and `CVXPY <http://cvxpy.org/>`__.
-Although the input features considered here are relatively simple (namely just autoregressive features and periodic time features) the results are a significant improvement over naive baselines.
+Although the input features considered here are relatively simple (namely just the day-ahead price, autoregressive features and periodic time features) the results are a significant improvement over naive baselines.
 Augmenting the set of features to include relevant weather data (wind speeds, temperatures, etc.) as well as the output of a load forecasting model would likely improve performance further.

-Finally, in this example we have explicitly excluded extreme events (price spikes) which likely deserve their own dedicated treatment and although they may be harder to predict directly, would likely be amenable to the probabilistic forecasting approach presented here.
+In addition, we have explicitly excluded extreme events (price spikes) which likely deserve their own dedicated treatment and although they may be harder to predict directly, would likely be amenable to the probabilistic forecasting approach presented here combined with a more sophisticated physical model of the grid, etc.